What Does a GPU Do?

 GPUs come in two basic types: integrated and discrete.
 An integrated GPU does not come on its own separate card at all and is instead embedded alongside the CPU.
 A discrete GPU is a distinct chip that is mounted on its own circuit board and is typically attached to a PCI Express slot.

 The majority of GPUs on the market are actually integrated graphics.
 So, what are integrated graphics and how does it work in your computer?
 A CPU that comes with a fully integrated GPU on its motherboard allows for thinner and lighter systems, reduced power consumption, and lower system costs.

-Intel® Graphics Technology, which includes Intel® HD Graphics and Intel® Iris® Plus graphics, is at the forefront of integrated graphics technology.
-With Intel® Graphics, users can experience immersive graphics in systems that run cooler and deliver longer battery life.
+Intel® Graphics Technology, which includes Intel® Iris® Xe graphics at the forefront of integrated graphics technology.
+With Intel® Graphics, users can experience immersive graphics in systems that run cooler and deliver long battery life.